Bay Islands Department: Ethnic composition

 During the pre-Hispanic period, the Bay Islands were inhabited by the Pech people and other indigenous peoples.
 Archaeological remains found in the area, such as those on the island of Guanaja, show that these indigenous peoples originally inhabited all the island.
 However, they were eventually forced to relocate, or they were captured, enslaved, or killed after the foreign occupation of the Bay Islands.
 Due to this, the islands were practically uninhabited by the year 1528.

 The archipelago began to be populated again by European people due to the arrival of English, French, and Dutch buccaneers who established their camps on the islands.
 From then on, the Bay Islands were the scene of frequent conflict between Spaniards and non-Spanish pirates.

 White population

 On the three main islands there live descendants of British settlers (mainly English) who occupied the islands in the 18th century.
-By the mid-19th century, under the Wyke-Cruz treaty, many of the descendants of the white colonists of Great Britain changed their citizenship to Honduran after the country regained the territory, and they officially separated from the British Empire.
+By the mid-19th century, under the Wyke-Cruz treaty, many of the descendants of the white colonists of Great Britain changed their citizenship to Honduran after the country regained the territory and officially separated from the British Empire.
 However, it would take several decades for them to assimilate into the Honduran population.

 A 2013 census determined that 11.41% of the population of the Bay Islands is white.
 However, it has been confirmed that more than 40% of the population on the island of Roatán is of foreign origin.
 These are mostly white Americans and French Canadians, as well as some European immigrants who have decided to buy properties on the islands.